 - MS-DOS 8.0, support forWindows ME and SYS command – June 1998

 DOS operating system is mainly developed for Personel Computers or PCs.
 The first PC is designed to use Intel 8086 16 bit processor.
 DOS is developed for IBM by Microsoft and a very identical operating system named MS-DOS.
 At the time PC developed different hardware is supported by the DOS operating system like Commodore 64, Atari 800, Apple II, etc.

 DOS is mainly used with the command line.
 DOS provides a lot of different commands to manage the current operating system and tasks.
 We can look following commands for more information about the DOS command line operations.

 After PC-DOS version 4.0 DOS operating system provides GUI which has very low resolutions but interactive.
-This GUI generally consists of an application menu and panels which provides data. ed
+This GUI generally consists of an application menu and panels which provide data. ed

-DOS operating system provides the multitasking features.
+DOS operating system provides multitasking features.
 Multitasking makes the multiple processes can run at the same time.
-This is a great feature which means while downloading a file or listening music we can play a game.
+This is a great feature which means while downloading a file or listening to music or we can play a game.

 Multi-User features make the same computer can be used with different user names and sessions.
 All user’s data are stored in their private folders and their operating system and desktop related settings are stored too.